raresdan/tech-tutor/README.md

 3. Build and run the application.

 ## Usage
-1.Launch the Application: Open the application to access the user interface.
+1. Launch the Application: Open the application to access the user interface.
-2.Explore Tutorials: In user mode, browse the comprehensive list of tutorials available.
+2. Explore Tutorials: In user mode, browse the comprehensive list of tutorials available.
-3.Create a Watch List: Select tutorials to create and manage your personalized watch list.
+3. Create a Watch List: Select tutorials to create and manage your personalized watch list.
-4.Export Your Watch List: Use the export feature to save your watch list in CSV or HTML format for future reference.
+4. Export Your Watch List: Use the export feature to save your watch list in CSV or HTML format for future reference.